exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 _anchored block_, and its hash is referred to as _anchored hash_
 further.

-The service builds an _anchoring chain_ on the top of the Bitcoin blockchain, which consists of multiple _bitcoin anchoring transactions_.
+The service builds the _anchoring chain_ on top of the Bitcoin blockchain, in other words, the chain consists of multiple _bitcoin anchoring transactions_.
 Each anchoring transaction has at least 1 input and only 2 outputs: data output and change output.
-Data output contains the written anchored hash, while the change output transfers money to the next anchoring transaction.
+Data output contains the stored anchored hash, while the change output transfers the remaining money back to the Bitcoin anchoring address, so that it could be spent on the next anchoring transaction.

 ```None
              funding tx